Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Feature selection and representation

-For the purposes of this study, we make no attempt to model intermediate stages in sound change.
+For the purposes of this study, I make no attempt to model intermediate stages in sound change.
 For instance, it is not entirely clear whether the {\it f-} in Sivandi {\it fin} `blood' $<$ \textit{*\textsubarch{u}ahuni-} comes from an intermediate \textit{*x(\textsubarch{u})}, or directly from \textit{*\textsubarch{u}} (though the latter scenario is more likely, as such changes are better attested in Sivandi).
 Techniques have been proposed for reconstructing forms at intermediate nodes on fixed phylogenies \citep{BouchardCoteetal2007,BouchardCoteetal2013}, but not for situations like ours, where a form in a given language is generated by one of an unknown number of dialect components, rather than a single fixed ancestor.\footnote{It is also worth noting the existence of the mStruct model \citep{ShringarpureXing2009}, a generalization of the Structure model which allows for mutations between historical and present-day populations.
-This model has the potential to account for intermediate stages, but situations of the sort described above are too rare in our data set to justify the implementation of this considerably more complex methodology.} Our relatively abstract model of feature representation at least partly ensures that the sound changes dealt with by our model are meaningful.
-Our data set comprises 1160 sound change instances instantiating 190 unique sound change types in 32 West Iranian languages.
+This model has the potential to account for intermediate stages, but situations of the sort described above are too rare in this paper's data set to justify the implementation of this considerably more complex methodology.} The relatively abstract model of feature representation employed at least partly ensures that the sound changes dealt with by the model are meaningful.
+This paper's data set comprises 1160 sound change instances instantiating 190 unique sound change types in 32 West Iranian languages.